Techniques Home ~ alanwsmith.com ~ other projects ~ socials

 Example 1

-The component provides a custom element named aws-wc (where "aws" stands for alan w smith.
-Not the web services company) that outputs the word "Ping" with a background color behind it.
+The component provides a custom element named alans-wc that outputs the word "Ping" on top of a background color.
 The basic use looks like this:

 Code